pchalupa/pose-detection-poc/README.md

 ## Notes

 - Unable to compile https://github.com/gev2002/react-native-vision-camera-v3-pose-detection with latest version of Vision Camera
-- Created a custom plugin `vision-camera-pose-detection-plugin` based on the above library
 - Vision Camera and Frame Processors are the way to go!
 - Black preview on android while using skia frame processor
 - Required minimum SDK version 26, set using build properties